 IMPORTANT: these visualization tables have been prepared to enhance transparency and demonstrate to the user how the data entered in the Software are mapped to the UNFCCC CRT.
 The data entered in the Software are not automatically used to meet the UNFCCC reporting requirements.
-The user will still be required to formally submit the information through the UNFCCC electronic reporting tool for CRT, and the user is responsible for reviewing first the information compiled in the CRT visualization tables and second the information once imported into that tool.
+The user will still be required to formally submit the information through the UNFCCC ETF Reporting Tool, and the user is responsible for reviewing first the information compiled in the CRT visualization tables and second the information once imported into that tool.